nakahiro1206/slack-cronjob/README.md

 The application will be available at `http://localhost:3000`

-on Deployment, we ensure the api routing endpoint is already alive due to SSR issue.

 ## Testing

 You can test the cron endpoint manually by making a GET request to `/api/cron` with the proper authorization header: